Northern Spotted Owl

-Northern spotted owls are a medium sized, brown owl characterized by a dark brown face with small white spots, and a round face that lacks ear tufts.
+Northern spotted owls are a medium sized, brown owl with a round face that lacks ear tufts.
 They have concentrated circles of dark brown around each dark brown eye.
-They have a yellowish green bill and their legs and feet are fully feathered.
+Spotted owls have a yellowish green bill and their legs and feet are fully feathered.

 Northern spotted owls are one of three North American spotted owl subspecies.
 Their distribution range stretches along the Pacific Coast region from southwest British Columbia to central California.
-Within this distribution range the northern spotted owl is a non-migratory species that occupies the same home range year-round.
+Within this distribution range the northern spotted owl is a non-migratory species that occupi its established home range year-round.

-Each home range is located within contiguous mature or old-growth forests.
-They roost high in large diameter trees with multiple canopy layers in areas with high canopy closure and complex structure.
+Each spotted owl home range is located within contiguous mature or old-growth forests that provide cover and prey.
+The owls generally roost in large diameter trees with multiple canopy layers that provide complex forest structure.
 Broken treetops, cavities, platforms abandoned by raptors and squirrels, and mistletoe brooms create preferred nesting sites.
-The female scrapes out a shallow depression in the existing debris to form the nest.
+The female owl scrapes out a shallow depression in the existing debris to form the nest.

-Complex canopy structure and high canopy closure also make up northern spotted owls’ preferred foraging habitat.
-They tend to avoid recently logged or clear-cut forests and crossing brushy areas.
+Complex canopy structure and lack of forest fragmentation also contribute to Northern spotted owls’ preferred foraging habitat.
+They tend to avoid recently logged or clear-cut forests and flying over brushy areas in order to avoid predation from other raptors.
 In southwest Oregon and northern California, northern spotted owls, a nocturnal hunter, predate mainly upon red-tree voles, red-back voles, bushy-tailed woodrats, mice, snowshoe hare, brush rabbits and pocket gophers.
 They are also known to opportunistically eat birds, amphibians and insects.
 Northern spotted owls detect their prey by site or sound, use gliding flight when approaching prey, then pounce and capture prey with their talons.

-Northern spotted owls are listed as “Threatened” under the Endangered Species Act and are an “indicator” species – the health of the northern spotted owl indicates the health of old-growth forest ecosystems.
+Northern spotted owls are listed as “Threatened” under the Endangered Species Act.
 The primary threats to the northern spotted owl are loss of habitat and habitat fragmentation due to clear-cuts or regeneration harvests and even-age forest management.
-Urban and suburban expansion, water development, agricultural development, mining, and reservoir development also significantly impact northern spotted owl populations.
+Barred owl encroachment, climate change, urban and suburban expansion, water development, agricultural development, mining, and reservoir development also impact northern spotted owl habitat and populations.